-TCM doctors use several basic ideas beyond Yin, Yang and Qi (discussed in Chapter 6) to assist in their diagnoses and herb choices.
+TCM doctors use several basic ideas beyond Yin, Yang and Qi (discussed here) to assist in their diagnoses and herb choices.
 As I mentioned earlier, these terms are effectively used to describe the external world we live in, as well as conditions that can penetrate and reside in the body.

 The different way each person’s body responds to illness has important implications for diagnosis and treatment.
 For example, just because two patients suffer from hypertension doesn’t mean you can prescribe the same herbs to treat both of them.
 If one is a 96-pound 80-year-old grandmother, and the other looks like Arnold Schwarzenegger, you obviously need to account for differences in their body size, strength and general state of health before recommending a treatment.

 • Diseases of deficiency are usually treated with nourishing tonics.